 If you are thinking about a career in criminology, law, or justice – the Criminology, Law, and Society Minor is for you.
 You’ll take a range of classes covering both theoretical and practical information.
 And, you’ll learn all about current sociological, legal, and justice issues.

-Many Sociology majors pair their studies in our department with second major.
+Many Sociology majors pair their studies in our department with a second major.
 Popular second majors include psychology, political science, history, and molecular and cellular biology or integrative biology.

-The sociology major prepares you for work in the contemporary world, a world that is increasingly global, technology-driven, and fast changing.
+The sociology major prepares you for work in the contemporary world, a world that is increasingly global, technology-driven, and fast-changing.
 Through studying sociology, students acquire practical skills including:

 Research & Project Development Skills